cristinavisentin/hackingdemo/README.md

 ## Threat Model

 The threat model of this demo is that the attacker (a Kali Linux virtual machine) is physically present in the same local network of the target and has the ability to communicate with it through TCP connections.
-Initial access is obtained by exploiting a web application vulnerability via browser.

 ## Content